jhu-cs-uima-sp22/TeamH-StyleIt/README.md

 Some bugs we faced were users liking a post more than once, images not populating correctly, getting user/post keys, and comments displaying on the wrong posts.
 With the help of the entire team, we were able to fix these issues and provide a fully functioning app!

+Notes on some features:
+* We decided to move away from the dislikes button in an effort to promote an uplifting and encouraging environment, similar to how YouTube currently structures their app.
+Also, this helped resolve the confusion regarding how a dislike would affect the total like count.
+* We were unable to implement the "My Posts" and "My Items" sections in the profile page, due to a lack of time and focus on other features.
+This is something we would like to work on if we had more time, and we would approach it by querying the database for the current user's posts/items.
+* To add a picture to a post/listing, users can choose a picture from the gallery.
+We decided to proceed in this manner because we felt that it aligned with modern android app tendencies and it was practial.

 User information:

 Email: jhu@gmail.com
 Password: Hop123